Bounding the tripartite-circle crossing number of complete tripartite graphs

-By Lemma \ref{le:min}, if $c$ is odd then at least one of the six terms is at least 2 more than its minimum.
+For $c$ even, Lemma \ref{le:ycluster}~(ii) further implies that all the $\vtx yibc$ labels are equal.
+By \cref{lem:SPECIALinversion}, $\vtx xjcb = \vtx yjcb$ for all $j \in \mysc{c}$.
+If the minimum number of monochromatic crossings between $\mysc{b}$ and $\mysc{c}$ is achieved, then the bichromatic crossings term $\sum_{\substack{i \in \mysc{a}\\j \in \mysc{c}}} f_b(\vtx yiab,\vtx yjcb)$ also does not attain its minimum.
+By \cref{le:min}, if $c$ is odd then at least one of the six terms is at least 2 more than its minimum.
 If $c$ is even then at least two of the six terms are at least 1 more than their minima.
 Regardless of the parity of $c$, the lower bound given by minimizing all six terms simultaneously can be improved by 2. \end{proof}